Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 The [documentation](https://kitware.github.io/paraview-docs/nightly/cxx/Offscreen.html) about OpenGL options has been improved.
 In addition, CMake now checks which options are compatible with each other.

-## Force `QString` conversion to/from Utf8 bytes
+## Force `QString` conversion to and from Utf8 bytes

 The practice of converting `QString` data to a user's current locale has been replaced by an explicit conversion to UTF-8 encoding.
-This change integrates neatly with VTK's UTF-8 everywhere policy and is in line with Qt5 string handling, whereby C++ `string`s/`char*` are assumed to be UTF-8 encoded.
+This change integrates neatly with VTK's UTF-8 everywhere policy and is in line with Qt5 string handling, whereby C++ `string`s and `char*` are assumed to be UTF-8 encoded.
 Any legacy text files containing extended character sets should be saved as UTF-8 documents, in order to load them in the latest version of ParaView.

 ## Use wide string Windows API for directory listings